Open-Scholarship-Strategy/site/index.md

 * Hakoum et al. (2017) Characteristics of funding of clinical trials: cross-sectional survey and proposed guidance.
 DOI: [10.1136/bmjopen-2017-015997](https://doi.org/10.1136/bmjopen-2017-015997)

+* Hartley et. al. (2019) Do we need to move from communication technology to user community?
+A new economic model of the journal as a club.
+DOI: [10.1002/leap.1228](https://doi.org/10.1002/leap.1228)

 * Hitzler and van Harmelen (2010) A reasonable Semantic Web. [link](http://www.semantic-web-journal.net/content/reasonable-semantic-web)

 * Horizon Europe - The next research and innovation framework programme. [link](https://ec.europa.eu/info/designing-next-research-and-innovation-framework-programme/what-shapes-next-framework-programme_en)